cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 **Protip**: The homepage features a graphic with root cause estimates which shows what kind of vulnerabilities were used most during exploitations.

+## DeFi Threat Matrix

+The goal of the [DeFi Threat Matrix](https://github.com/freight-trust/defi-threat) project is to consolidate all known attack vectors for DeFi focused dApps in one place.

+Browsing through the GitHub repository you'll learn about potential vulnerabilities in Protocols, Blockchains as well as Token Economics / Mechanism Design.
+The repository also includes resources and pointers to in-depth guides which will help you understand and mitigate such attacks.

 ## ETHSecurity

 The [ETHSecurity](https://www.ethsecurity.org/) project is an effort to facilitate an open and collaborative community where bast practices on authoring secure Smart Contracts are shared.